 Tax Exemption.
-In the opinion of Bond Counsel, interest on the Series 2020A Bonds will be excludable from gross income for federal income tax purposes under the statutes, regulations, published rulings, and court decisions existing on the date thereof, subject to the matters described under "TAX MATTERS" herein.
+In the opinion of Bond Counsel, interest on the Series 2020A Bonds will be excludable from gross income for federal income tax purposes under the statutes, regulations, published rulings, and court decisions existing on the date thereof, and interest on the Series 2020A Bonds and Series 2020B Bonds is exempt from Oklahoma income taxation, subject to the matters described under "TAX MATTERS" herein.